sunglocto/xmpp.how/How To Use XMPP.md

 Your client should automatically request authorization from the user.
 Think of this as sending a friend request to a user.

 Once the user is added, it may take some time for them to authorize you.
-In the meantime, you can send them messages, however you won't be able to see the user's status and they may ignore you if they do not know who you are or another reason.
-You can then start chatting with the user.
+In the meantime, you can send them messages, however you won't be able to see the user's status and be aware that some servers and clients block messages from unauthorized users.

 In order to join a MUC, you must use your clients respective UI for adding one.
 A MUC may be referred to as a groupchat, channel or room in your client, however all of these terms are completely interchangeable.
 [For more information on the terms used on the XMPP network, see the Glossary](/glossary).